yzziizzy/gpuedit/DEVELOPMENT.md

 * Typing with a selection overwrites it
 * Implement INCR selection handling for X
 * Undo/redo
-* Drop file onto existing editor to open it
+* Drop file from X onto existing editor to open it
 * Save/reload workspace
 * File/path in titlebar
 * Persist bookmarks
 * Monitor file changes on disk
 * Scroll when dragging
+* Speed scrolling with ctrl

 == Editor Features ==